A place your business can call home in Franklin County, Maine

 Carrabassett Valley Academy is located in Kingfield, just south of Sugarloaf.
 The private academy has an enrollment of 100 students in grades 8 through 12 and provides a balance of training in skiing or snowboarding, college prep academics and responsible living.
 The majority of students continue their skill training after graduation, many joining the U.S. Ski Team.
 Others join college teams or work in the ski industry.
 CVA has graduated 11 Olympic medal winners — Bode Miller, Kirsten Clark, and Seth Wescott are all CVA graduates.

 The town of Farmington has long enjoyed a cozy, mutually rewarding relationship with the University of Maine at Farmington, located in downtown Farmington.
 The friendly, 2,000-student campus is about the same size as many of New England's most selective private colleges and offers many of the same advantages, yet at an affordable price.
-The U.S. News & World Report named UMF "One of America's Best Colleges" for 15 years in a row.

 The Continuing Education Divisions/Business & Industry offices of each college work directly with businesses and industry to determine training needs and develop technical, professional and managerial training for both current employees and new hires.
 Classes are offered on campus or at the work site.
 An array of regular credit and noncredit courses are also offered through the Continuing Education Division.

 In Franklin County, the Franklin Community College Network collaborates with Central Maine Community College and the Maine Community College System to offer business and industry training in Franklin County and Livermore Falls.

 The Career Center offers comprehensive workforce development services, including individual employer consultation, customized training, on-the-job training funds for new hire and incumbent worker skill development, apprenticeship, and training plan development.
 The Center also offers direct referral services to a variety of community services including safety training and adult education, technical college training and university training.